frobijn/nF_nanoframework.github.io/content/versioning/tools-configuration.md

     - *NuGetPackageList*.
     - *FirmwareArchivePath*.
     - *DeviceTypeTargets*: the device types you use in your projects.
-    - *NanoFFPath* and *VirtualDeviceCLRPath* if they are relevant to the projects in the repository.
+    - *NanoFFPath* if is is relevant to the projects in the repository.
 - In `nano.devices.json` in a solution directory you specify:
     - *GlobalSettingsDirectoryPath* = path to the repository-wide configuration directory.
 - In `nano.devices.json` in a project directory you specify: